david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 </details>

-### Exercise 1: Build a Simple Pipeline <a name="simple-pipeline"></a>
+### Exercise 1: Run Two Sample Pipelines <a name="simple-pipeline"></a>

 <details>
-	<summary>Build Simple Video Pipeline</summary>
+	<summary>Run Two Sample Pipelines</summary>
 <br>

-This exercise helps you create a GStreamer pipeline that uses specific models to run detection on an Intermediate Representation (IR) formatted model.
-In this exercise you run inference to detect people and vehicles in a video.
-This exercise will introduce the general concepts and focus on video.
+This exercise has you run two GStreamer pipelines that use specific models to run detection on an Intermediate Representation (IR) formatted model.
+In this exercise you run inference to detect faces, then people and vehicles in a video.
+This exercise introduce the general concepts and focuses on video.

 Remember to set the environment variables if not already set.: